CPS Renewal Levy Passes

 CPS Financially Sound

-In January 2017, Moody's Investor's Service affirmed Cincinnati Public Schools’ Aa2 general obligation ratings and Aa3 rating on the district’s certificates of participation (COPs).
-In addition, the district’s previous negative outlook was removed and replaced with a Stable outlook.
+In January 2020, Moody's Investor's Service affirmed Cincinnati Public Schools’ Aa2 general obligation ratings.
+In addition, the district maintained its Stable outlook.

 General Fund Budget Process

 The district's fiscal year runs July 1 - June 30.
-The financial process begins in January when schools and departments begin preparing their General Fund budgets.
+The financial process begins in late fall when schools and departments begin preparing their General Fund budgets.
 (These do not include state programs or federally funded programs such as Title 1).

 In late spring, the Superintendent presents a recommendation for a consolidated district budget to the Cincinnati Public Schools’ seven-member, publicly elected Board of Education for consideration.
 By the end of June, the Board authorizes funds to be spent for the upcoming school year based on an approved budget.

 Understanding School Finance